ewwmy/cheatsheets/npm-en.md

 ## Scripts

-> Scripts are aliases in `package.json` which can be used to build, test, lint project or do any other operations by performing a command-line under the alias.
+> Scripts are aliases in `package.json` which can be used to build, test, lint project or do any other operations by performing a command-line described under the alias.

 ```json
 {